 Enter a region name in the Filter text box.
-From the pull-down menu of the Sort icon, choose traditional match filtering, wildcard filtering, or Regular Expression match filtering.
+Traditional match filtering and Regular Expression match filtering are available.
+Enable the Use RegEx checkbox to use Regular Expression match filtering.

 Region Sorting

 In addition to ascending or descending order display, a filter is available for the Region View to display user regions based on region types: